invertase/react-native-firebase/docs/firestore/usage/index.md

 Cloud Firestore also allows for storing arrays.
 To help manage the values with an array (adding or removing) the API exposes an `arrayUnion` and `arrayRemove` methods on the [`FieldValue`](/reference/firestore/fieldvalue) class.

-To add a new value to an array (if it does not exist):
+To add a new value to an array (if value does not exist, will not add duplicate values):

 ```js
 firestore()